eishiya/tiled-expand-autotile/README.md

 You will end up with a Tiled Map open in the editor, which contains your expanded tileset.
 You can export it as an image and then close the map, or you can save the map to use as a tileset image directly.

+If you save it as a map and create a metatileset by using the map as the source "image" of the new tileset, you can use my [Terrain import script](https://github.com/eishiya/tiled-scripts/blob/main/ImportMetatileTerrains.js) to copy terrains from the original RPG Maker tileset to the expanded tileset, which would save you time in labelling the tiles.
+You can swap out the map "image" for a regular image after this if you like, and still keep the imported terrains.

 ## Limitations
 The script can currently only expand tilesets that have the exact A1, A2, A3, and A4 layouts, it will not expand any tilesets that are larger or smaller than these.
 The vast majority of RPG Maker autotile tilesets fit one of these layouts, so this is not likely to be a problem.
 However, newer versions of RPG Maker support smaller layouts and RPG Maker XP supports larger layouts, so I may look into supporting this if it's needed.